threatcode/tcboxer/man/kaboxer.yaml.5.md

 * *stop_message* (string): a message to be displayed after the service has stopped.

-* *executable* (string): the command line to run within the container to start the component.

-* *networks* (list): a list of network names that the container should be plugged into.

 * *mounts* (list): a list of mounts.
 Each item in this list describes a mount, and is represented by a hash with keys *source* and *target*, where *source* is a path on the host side and *target* is a path on the container side.

+* *networks* (list): a list of network names that the container should be plugged into.

 * *publish_ports* (list): a list of ports that are published, so that an application that listens to TCP connections can be accessed from